 Our dental care team will provide all patients with detailed instructions on aftercare to reduce discomfort.
 Most patients recover fully within a day or two after the procedure.
-If you experience any sharp pains, excessive bleeding, or swelling, be sure to contact our Plantation, FL dentist office right away.
+If you experience any sharp pains, excessive bleeding, or swelling, be sure to contact our Plantation dentist office right away.

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.